tykiww/tykiww.github.io/_posts/2017-10-05-fitting-an-arima111.md

 ![](https://tykiww.github.io/img/arima111/yos2.png)

 How simple!
-The graph appears to be additive from 1930s to present, but has a dip between 1940-1950.
+The graph appears to be additive from 1930s to present but has a dip between 1940-1950.
 Looking closely, Non-constant mean changes occur from 1941 to 1946.
 The dip seen from 1940-1946 roughly fits the time period of world war 2.
 This may suggest that wartime may have changed opportunities or interest of individuals.
 Some other possible causes for the curvature from 1920s to 1946 may be due to an increase in exposure, interest, and transportation.
 Good to think about.

 Yet, this makes the data unusable!
-So we will need to subset the data to after 1945.
+So, we will need to subset the data to after 1945.
 By subsetting, we notice a more additive model that suggests less if not any changes in behavior or policy from year to year.
 With this subsetted data, we can see a more constant mean change that reflects future Yosemite tourism demand.

 ```r
 Yos[Yos$Year==1945,] #Subset to after 1945